wp-plugins/rublon/readme.txt

 == Installation ==

 1. Login to your WordPress site using an administrator account.
-2. Go to "Plugins" -> "Add New" page and type in "Rublon" in the Search box, then press the "Search Plugins" button.
+2. Go to the "Plugins" -> "Add New" page, type "Rublon" in the search box and press the "Search Plugins" button.
-3. Click the "Install Now" option next to the Rublon plugin in the search results and confirm the installation.
+3. Click the "Install Now" link next to the Rublon plugin in the search results and confirm the installation.
 4. After a successful installation, click "Activate Plugin".
 5. Now click "Settings" under the plugin name on the list or use the configuration link displayed on top of the "Plugins" page.
-6. In order to activate Rublon in your Wordpress installation click "Activate Rublon" button.
-If you already have a System Token and Secret Key, please paste them into the input fields and save.
+6. In order to activate Rublon for your WordPress installation click the "Activate Rublon" button.
+If you already have a System Token and Secret Key, please paste them into the input fields and click "Save".

 == Frequently Asked Questions ==